crater-invoice/crater-docs/installation.md

 [Download](http://craterapp.com/downloads) the Crater package.

-Alternatively, If you are a developer.
-Follow the installation steps for your project on [this Link](./developer-guide.md)
+Alternatively, If you are a developer, follow the installation steps for your project on [this Link](./developer-guide.md)

 ### Step 2 : Upload to Server